jyyulab/HDAC6-score/README.md

 * See script: 11.PFS_analysis_against_HDAC6_score_in_the_clinical_trial.R

 ## Receiver operating characteristic (ROC) curve analysis of HDAC6 score in the clinical trial
-We introduced the ROC curve analysis to evaluate the performance of HDAC6 score in predicting clinical response of patients.
+We introduced the ROC curve analysis to evaluate the performance of the HDAC6 score in predicting clinical response of patients.
 It was performed by using the R package pROC.
 * See script: 12.ROC_curve_analysis_of_HDAC6_score_in_the_clinical_trial.R

 ## References